 Eureka is a blue sky project, a generalized random-access data store where aggregates, statistics, and relational information have been optimized for near constant time access and high join performance.
 The underlying data-driven human-guided format emphasizes direct data access; lexical, positional, or frequency proximity; analytics, discovery; and efficient or statistically enabled hypothesis testing.

-Information formats have the basic constraint of all natural languages: that context must be sequentially accessed.
-When processing or comprehending small amounts of data, such that any one reader can hold the entirety of that information in their mind, such a constraint is negligible.
-As the collection of information increases however, meta-data (or information about information) becomes critical to support context in order to efficiently comprehend, manipulate, and optimally utilize this information.
+Persistence format has been the basic constraint of all natural languages.
+The information and context surrounding must be sequentially accessed.
+When processing or comprehending small amounts of data, such that any one reader can hold the entirety in their mind, such a constraint is negligible.
+As the collection of information increases however, meta-data (or information about information) becomes critical in order to efficiently comprehend, manipulate, and optimally utilize this information.

-The collapse of costs, previously limiting collection, fidelity, transfer, storing, and sharing of information result in a rapid uptick in the quantity of information available.
+At the advent of the information age, collapse of costs previously limiting collection, fidelity, transfer, storing, and sharing of information result in a rapid increase in the quantity of information available.
 Todays and the futures quantity of data exacerbates the inherent linguistic constraint: context as a sequential access challenge, and benefits a statistically based method to understand and utilize data.

 Eureka addresses the context challenge by decomposing a corpus into its constituent parts to such a degree that it creates a complete conservative set of meta-information optimized for recall and discovery.
-By guiding the user or algorithm through the landscape which is the meta-data representation of the original information insight and application may be achieved.
+By guiding the user or algorithm through the landscape which is the meta-data representation insight and utility may be achieved.

-On the basis of statistics and ordering information alone, corpora of enormous size could be organized in a distributed system and accessible in near real-time to human and algorithmic analysis.
+On the basis of statistics and ordering information alone, corpora of enormous size could be organized in a distributed system and accessible in near real-time for human and algorithmic analysis.

-The resulting system would outperform in resource consumption and speed conventional big data systems.
+The resulting system would outperform in resource consumption and speed conventional big data systems based upon traditional approaches.
 Eureka would excel in multiple roles as a repository, a random access datastore, a realtime query and machine analytics, a resource speeding training, allowing for finer and faster structured and unstructured data processing.